 Owen Zhang is no stranger to data science competitions.
 He has competed in and won several high profile challenges, and is currently ranked 1st out of a community of 200,000 data scientists on Kaggle.
 This is an opportunity to learn the tips, tricks and techniques Owen employs in building world-class predictive analytic solutions.
 [RSVP]

 There exist a large number of metrics to evaluate the performance and risk of a trading strategy.
 Although those metrics have proven to be useful tools in practice, most of them require a large amount of data and yield unstable results on shorter timescales.
 Quantopian allows users to develop and launch trading algorithms that invest in the stock market.
-As we have launched live trading less than a year ago, estimating performance with few data points becomes critical.
+In order to identify stellar quants and connect them with investors, estimating performance with few data points becomes critical.
 Bayesian modeling is a flexible statistical framework well suited for this problem as uncertainty can be directly quantified in terms of the posterior distribution.

-In this talk I will briefly provide an overview of Bayesian statistics and how Probabilistic Programming frameworks like PyMC can be used to build and estimate complex statistical models.
-I will then show how several common financial risk metrics like Alpha and Beta can be expressed as a probabilistic program.
-Finally, I will apply this type of Bayesian data analysis to evaluate the performance of anonymized real-world trading algorithms running on Quantopian.
-[RSVP]
+Thomas will briefly provide an overview of Bayesian statistics and how Probabilistic Programming frameworks like PyMC can be used to build and estimate complex statistical models.
+He will then show how several common financial risk metrics like Alpha and Beta can be expressed as a probabilistic program.
+Finally, he will apply this type of Bayesian data analysis to evaluate the performance of anonymized real-world trading algorithms running on Quantopian.

-NLP has traditionally mapped words to discrete elements without underlying structure.
+Natural Language Processing (NLP) traditionally mapped words to discrete elements without underlying structure.
 Recent research replaces these models with vector-based representations, efficiently learned using neural networks.
-The resulting embeddings not only improve performance on a variety of tasks, but also show surprising algebraic structure.
-I will give a gentle introduction to these exciting developments.
-[RSVP]
+The resulting embedding not only improve performance on a variety of tasks, but also show surprising algebraic structure.

 In the worlds of research, science, and academia, much attention is given to precision, objectivity, and de-biasing data.
 The ability to “lie with data” is a legitimate concern.
-In business analytics, and the burgeoning area of consumer-facing data visualization, though, complete objectivity is not the singular goal, because these situations are about business and personal decision making- processes that are filled with subjectivity– and also with creativity and intuition.[RSVP]
+In business analytics, and the burgeoning area of consumer-facing data visualization, though, complete objectivity is not the singular goal.

 Data is moving at blinding speeds, generated by a wide range of sources – from mobile phones and sensors to a variety of connected “smart” devices.
 This data, most valuable the moment it arrives, will continue to increase in both volume and variety.
 Leveraging data instantly provides the opportunity to make real-time decisions, reduce risks, and sense patterns, delivering the competitive edge to react quickly and correctly.Stream processing was not designed to serve the needs of modern Fast Data applications.
 Despite its ability to rapidly ingest data, streaming requires additional code – and a database – to maintain state.
 This adds application complexity, moving performance bottlenecks to another component in the system.
 The results are systems that don’t meet the requirements of modern applications.